oktadev/okta-blog/_source/_posts/2021-11-16-k8s-security-best-practices.md

 ## Bonus

-Furthermore, keep these tips also in mind when securing your Kubernetes cluster.
+Furthermore, keep these infrastructure best practices also in mind when securing your Kubernetes cluster.

-- Ensure that all communication is done via TLS
+- Ensure that all communication is done via TLS.
-- Protect etcd with TLS, Firewall, and Encryption and restrict access to it using strong credentials
+- Protect etcd with TLS, Firewall, and Encryption and restrict access to it using strong credentials.
-- Set up IAM access policies in a supported environment like a PaaS
+- Set up IAM access policies in a supported environment like a PaaS.
 - [Secure the Kubernetes Control Plane](https://www.cncf.io/blog/2021/08/20/how-to-secure-your-kubernetes-control-plane-and-node-components/)
-- Rotate infrastructure credentials frequently
+- Rotate infrastructure credentials frequently.
 - Restrict cloud metadata API access when running in a PaaS like AWS, Azure, or GCP.

 # Learn more about Kubernetes and security